open-AIMS/tweedie/README.md

 # tweedie
 Workspace for the brms implementation of the tweedie distribution with power parameter $p \in[1, 2]$.
-This includes the compound poisson-gamma distribution and poisson and gamma distributions as edge cases, i.e.
+This includes the Compound Poisson-Gamma (CPG) distribution and Poisson and Gamma distributions as edge cases, i.e.

 $$
 \begin{align*}